yandex-cloud/docs/en/support/overview.md

 > [!NOTE]
 >
-> Until March 31, 2019, technical support is included in the cost of the paid services and no extra fees are charged for it.
+> Until May 31, 2019, technical support is included in the cost of the paid services and no extra fees are charged for it.

 ## How to contact support